-Selecting drinks, my boyfriend chose a bottle of Singha, whilst I opted for the Rubies and Diamonds cocktail, a refreshing mix of pomegranate and Pinot Grigio.
-There's such a good selection of cocktails (and mocktails if you're not that way inclined) and staff are helpful if, like me, you know what you like but feel a bit overwhelmed by the menu.
+Selecting drinks, I opted for the Rubies and Diamonds cocktail, a refreshing mix of pomegranate and Pinot Grigio.
+There’s such a good selection of cocktails (and mocktails if you’re not that way inclined) and staff are helpful if, like me, you know what you like but feel a bit overwhelmed by the menu.

 Because I always leave room for dessert, we opted to try the Chocolate Bombe and the Mango Meringue Roll.
-I enjoyed the Chocolate Bombe and if you have a serious sweet tooth, you'll love it, whisky ice cream, lashings of chocolate, with more chocolate honey, popcorn and hot caramel sauce.
+I enjoyed the Chocolate Bombe and if you have a serious sweet tooth, you’ll love it, whisky ice cream, lashings of chocolate, with more chocolate honey, popcorn and hot caramel sauce.
 It literally melts before your eyes.
 For something lighter and more refreshing, the Mango Meringue Roll is a good choice.
-Lewis was surprised he finished it after our feast, but it was light and fruity, served with mango, strawberries and some roasted almonds.
+It’s light and fruity, served with mango, strawberries and some roasted almonds.

 Wanting to get the full experience; I also tasted one of the after dinner cocktails; Mexican Pudding, which was a boozy iced latte, and delicious.
 Because it had cream, rum and espresso in, it was quite heavy so definitely something to sip on whilst taking in the views – and probably pass on the Chocolate Bombe.
 It’s a one-or-the-other situation, unless you want to be super duper full!